 The online exam should only be attempted after you have attended an approved course and had 30 cases signed off.

-The online exam can be found in the Online Learning section under the Education Tab in the College Members Portal.
+The online exam can be found via your Members portal under the Online Learning tab.

 The following are a list of useful resources: